Facts & Figures

 The Arts: Each year students present an art show, two major drama productions, two music concerts, and two dance recitals.
+In recent years, students have also organized a Broadway Cabaret.
 The Mooney Hancock Arts Center houses the 300-seat Auriana Theater, orchestra and chorus practice rooms, a dance studio, the Sr. Anne Therese Dillen Media Arts Center, the Stephanie Clemente Broadcast Studio, and 3 art rooms.

 Personal Development: Through courses and supplemental activities, this unique program aims to help our students become more confident, articulate and empowered leaders, capable of facing the challenges of adolescence and prepared for the world beyond the walls of Ursuline.

 Extracurricular Activities: more than 60 clubs are led by students and moderated by faculty.

 Traditions: Ring Day, Mother-Daughter Communion Breakfast, and Father-Daughter Dance are among the traditions that bind the students and alumnae.